ashuraayisha/dip/README.md

 ## 5.Write a program to convert color image into different color space.
-Color Spaces in image processing are the color modes on the basis image can be segmented in particular object and non-object in an image. cv2.COLOR_BGR2GRAY: This code is used to convert BGR colored image to grayscale
+Color Spaces in image processing are the color modes on the basis image can be segmented in particular object and non-object in an image.

-cv2.COLOR_BGR2HSV : This code is used to change the BGR color space to HSV color space.

-cv2.COLOR_BGR2RGB : This code is used to change the BGR color space to RGB color space.

-cv2. cv2.COLOR_BGR2LAB: This code is used to change the BGR color space to LAB color space.
+cv2.COLOR_BGR2GRAY: This code is used to convert BGR colored image to grayscale cv2.COLOR_BGR2HSV : This code is used to change the BGR color space to HSV color space. cv2.COLOR_BGR2RGB : This code is used to change the BGR color space to RGB color space. cv2. cv2.COLOR_BGR2LAB: This code is used to change the BGR color space to LAB color space.

+RGB color space:
+Linear RGB values are raw data obtained from a camera sensor.
+The value of R, G, and B are directly proportional to the amount of light that illuminates the sensor.
+Preprocessing of raw image data, such as white balance, color balance, and chromatic aberration compensation, are performed on linear RGB values.

 LAB color space :
+The L*a*b* color space provides a more perceptually uniform color space than the XYZ model.
+Colors in the L*a*b* color space can exist outside the RGB gamut (the valid set of RGB colors).
+For example, when you convert the L*a*b* value [100, 100, 100] to the RGB color space, the returned value is [1.7682, 0.5746, 0.1940], which is not a valid RGB color.
+For more information
 L – Represents Lightness.
 A – Color component ranging from Green to Magenta.
 B – Color component ranging from Blue to Yellow.

 HSV color space :
+The HSV (Hue, Saturation, Value) color space corresponds better to how people experience color than the RGB color space does.
+For example, this color space is often used by people who are selecting colors, such as paint or ink color, from a color wheel or palette.
 H : Hue represents dominant wavelength.
 S : Saturation represents shades of color.
 V : Value represents Intensity.